FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 You should see kube-dns listed among the services, typically with a ClusterIP type, indicating it's internally accessible within the cluster.

 Verifying DNS Resolution with kube-dns
 To verify that kube-dns is correctly resolving domain names within the cluster, you can perform a DNS lookup from a pod.
-Here’s how to launch a temporary pod for testing DNS resolution using the busybox image:
+Here’s how to launch a temporary pod for testing DNS resolution using the busybox image, the FQDN name for kubernetes service is in format "svcname.namespace.svc.cluster.local". kube-dns service help how to solve cluster internal and external FQDN to IP address.

 ```bash
 kubectl run dns-test --image=busybox --restart=Never --rm -it -- nslookup  kubernetes.default.svc.cluster.local
 ```